 Take Care of Your Body

 Spring cleaning may involve some heavy use of your joints.
-Instead of dealing with the aftermath of joint pain, make sure you take preventative measures.
+Instead of dealing with the aftermath of joint discomfort, make sure you take preventative measures.

 You should use the proper form when conducting any heavy lifting.
 This means arch your back while bending your knees.
 You should also use knee pads if you see yourself kneeling down a good amount while cleaning.